johnalanbrook/prosperon/docs/scripting.md

 |debug|use draw functions with the object's world position, during debug pass|
 |gui|draw functions in screen space, during gameplay gui pass|
 |draw|draw functions in world space|

+## Guidelines
+When dealing with callbacks, callback registration can include objects or functions, but not both.
+You should either register an object to a list that always has 'update' called on them, or you should register the object's update function as a closure over the object.